SeekingFor/jfniki/readme.txt

 IDEA: Ditch human readable name <--> SSK fixup and generate arbitrary names from
       SSK public key hash (== big number). <n_first>*<m_middle>*<o_last> == big number let n = 1000, m = 1000,  o == 1000 => ????
 [NOT QUITE.
 LOOK UP Combinatorics]
+---
+Fixed bugs:
-BUG: No way to create an empty wiki from the UI. [requested by a real user]
+2ce3a4499a2c: BUG: No way to create an empty wiki from the UI. [requested by a real user]
-BUG: Default FCP port wrong for CLI client. [requested by a real user]

-BUG: fix the discover UI to correctly handle posts from a different nym than the insert
-BUG: wikitext should use unix line terminators not DOS (+1 byte per line)
-BUG: MUST show in the UI when edited wikitext has been truncated because it's too big.
-BUG: Can the <<<TOC>>> macro be made to play nice with the ContentFilter?